kestra-io/docs/content/docs/06.enterprise/scim.md

    - `BINDINGS`: `CREATE`, `READ`, `UPDATE`, `DELETE`
   ![scim4](/docs/enterprise/scim4.png)

-2. Service Account with an API Token which you have seen displayed as a Secret Token for the integration:
+2. Service Account with an API Token which was previously displayed as a Secret Token for the integration:
   ![scim5](/docs/enterprise/scim5.png)